Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 #### DecryptSym

-This command is used to unprotect data by the OPTIGA™ or to verify a provided verification value, based on a secret key scheme.
-Those data and their sequence of exchange between the OPTIGA™ and the connected host are defined in detail in Chapter “Supported use cases”.
+This command is used to unprotect data by the OPTIGA™ Trust M or to verify a provided verification value, based on a secret key scheme.
+Those data and their sequence of exchange between the OPTIGA™ Trust M and the connected host are defined in detail in Chapter “Supported use cases”.

 *<span class="underline">Notes:</span>*